Speakers

 Objectives

-GMP for Beginnners in Sterile Manufacturing
+GMP for Beginners in Sterile Manufacturing

 Process Simulation / Media Fills

-• The new requirements of the revised EU Annex 1
+• the new requirements of the revised EU Annex 1,

-• How to plan a media fill in compliance with European and US GMP requirements,
+• how to plan a media fill in compliance with European and US GMP requirements,

-• How to interpret the results of a media fill,
+• how to interpret the results of a media fill,

 Background